appium/appium_thor/README.md

 Available tasks

 ```
-thor build      # Build a new gem (same as gem task)
+thor build          # Build a new gem
-thor bump       # Bump the z version number and update the date
+thor bump           # Bump the z version number and update the date.
-thor bumpx      # Bump the x version number, set y & z to zero, update the ...
+thor bumpx          # Bump the x version number, set y & z to zero, update the date.
-thor bumpy      # Bump the y version number, set z to zero, update the date
+thor bumpy          # Bump the y version number, set z to zero, update the date.
-thor byte       # Remove non-ascii bytes
+thor byte           # Remove non-ascii bytes from all *.rb files in the current dir
-thor dev        # Install gems required for release task
 thor docs           # Update android and iOS docs
+thor gem_install    # Install gem
-thor gem        # Build a new gem
+thor gem_uninstall  # Uninstall gem
-thor install    # Install gem
+thor info           # prints config info for this gem
 thor notes          # Update release notes
-thor publish    # Build and release a new gem to rubygems.org (same as rele...
+thor publish        # Build and release a new gem to rubygems.org
-thor release    # Build and release a new gem to rubygems.org
+thor release        # Build and release a new gem to rubygems.org (same as publish)
-thor uninstall  # Uninstall gem
 ```

+Note to see gem warnings, run `gem build appium_thor.gemspec` and replace `appium_thor.gemspec` with the gemspec of your gem.